Pe-Santana/NBA_League_Analysis/README.md

 # NBA_League_Analysis
-A studie Using PostgreSQL, Python and Power BI
+A study using PostgreSQL, Python and Power BI